 Can Pulmicort be used in infants?

-No, Pulmicort cannot be used in neonates or infants (children younger than 12 months old).
+No, Pulmicort cannot be used in newborns or infants (children younger than 12 months old).
 The drug hasn’t been studied in this age group.
 But Pulmicort Respules can be used in children who are 12 months to 2 years old.

 If you have more questions about Pulmicort’s use in children, talk with your child’s doctor or a pharmacist.